mcmilk/zstdmt/README.md

 - does the same as the pzstd from the contrib directory of ZStandard
 - works with skippables frame id 0x184D2A50 (12 bytes per compressed frame)
 - three small test utils, which only work @ linux
-- the library itself work also nice on windows, an multithreaded 7-Zip ZS is currently in testing
+- the library itself works on windows already (multithreaded 7-Zip ZS is currently in testing)

 ## zstdmt, usage
 ```